HipsterZipster/aws-reinvent-2019/notes/2019-12-02/DAT328-AmazonAurora.md

   - non-optimal case - every write goes to a non optimal block - 10x more work
 - aurora backups have no concept of days, it's a continuous backup

-# insert test
+## insert test

 - test table
 - inserts per second vertical axis, minutes running the test x axis
 - 25k inserts per second no issue
-- increasing the log size means 97% faster receovery time
+- increasing the log size means 97% faster recovery time
-- as you generate more WAL, it takes longer to recoover
+- as you generate more WAL, it takes longer to recover
-- regular postgres 3gb 19 seconds, 10 gb redo recovered 50 seconds, 30 gb redo recovery 126 seconds
+- regular PostgreSQL 3gb 19 seconds, 10 gb redo recovered 50 seconds, 30 gb redo recovery 126 seconds
-- aurora has no redo, recovered in 3 seconds while mainting singnficiatly greater thoroughuput
+- aurora has no redo, recovered in 3 seconds while maintaining significantly greater throughput

 # Durability: 4/6 quurom